HWeber-tech/emp_proving_ground_v1/docs/context/alignment_briefs/operational_readiness.md

 ### Next (30–90 days)

-- Implement alert routing (GitHub + Slack/webhook) and rehearse forced-failure drills, measuring MTTA/MTTR as called out in the technical debt plan.【F:docs/technical_debt_assessment.md†L156-L174】
+- Rehearse forced-failure drills for the new Slack/GitHub transports, measure MTTA/MTTR, and capture evidence in the context packs as called out in the technical debt plan.【F:docs/technical_debt_assessment.md†L156-L174】
 - Build operator dashboards for ingest health, task supervision status, and risk policy compliance.
 - Document cross-region failover, cache outages, and Kafka lag recovery once the